Nanite-Factory-Games/qemu-builder/README.md

 The native compile requires being built on an apple machine, wheras the cross compile can be run on linux so long as the apple sdk is coppied.
-This does need to be grabbed from an apple device, but at least repeated compilation can be done on other devices.
+We use SDK's coppied from the apple cdn to do this, rather than having to get the SDK's manually from a mac.